Big jump in the number of new Auckland homes under construction: Auckland Council

 "[They were also] helping deliver a more compact city, ensuring Aucklanders are living closer to transport links, employment centres and public amenities," he said.

-The growth in planned construction comes as many commentators have lamented Auckland's lack of housing supply as a being a major reason why values have skyrocketing over the past decade.
+The growth in planned construction comes as many commentators have lamented Auckland's lack of housing supply as a major reason why values have skyrocketed over the past decade.

 In many city suburbs, home values have more than doubled since the last market peak in 2007.